McDon419/wireframing/README.md

 ## Introduction
 Wireframing is the process of creating a **visual blueprint or schematic layout** of a digital product such as a website, mobile application, or software interface.
 It serves as a guide to structure content, navigation, and functionality before moving on to detailed design and development.

+## Popular Wireframing Tools

+Several tools are available to help designers create effective wireframes.
+The choice of tool often depends on team preferences, project complexity, and required collaboration features.
+Some widely used wireframing tools include:

+- **Figma**
+- Sketch
+- Adobe XD
+- Balsamiq
+- Axure RP

+### Why Figma is Recommended
+**Figma** is one of the most popular and powerful tools for wireframing and UI/UX design.
+It is a browser-based application that also provides desktop and mobile apps, making it highly accessible and collaborative.

+**Key Features of Figma for Wireframing:**
+- **Real-time Collaboration** – Multiple team members can work on the same file s

 ## Importance of Wireframing in the Design Process
 Wireframing plays a crucial role in the **User Experience (UX) design process** because it allows designers, developers, an